From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Introduction

 Together, this framework instantiates the core principles of human cognition within standard LLM post-training pipelines: abstraction and adaptation.
 The design maintains compatibility with existing post-training infrastructure while shifting the learning objective from problem-level imitation to strategy-level generalization.
-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose a cognitively-inspired post-training framework that decomposes reasoning into meta-knowledge acquisition and task adaptation, shifting from problem-centric optimization to strategy-centric learning aligned with human cognition. \item We introduce Chain-of-Meta-Thought (CoMT) supervised fine-tuning that focuses on learning abstract problem-solving strategies without problem-specific execution details, and Confidence-Calibrated Reinforcement Learning (CCRL) that incorporates confidence-aware rewards to encourage confidence calibration—being confident when correct and uncertain when making errors, thereby promoting reliable execution. \item Extensive experiments demonstrate that our framework achieves superior performance and generalization compared to baselines, while requiring much fewer computational resources and maintaining compatibility with post-training infrastructure. \end{itemize}
+Our contributions are as follows: \begin{itemize}[itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item We propose a cognitively-inspired post-training framework that decomposes reasoning into meta-knowledge acquisition and task adaptation, shifting from problem-centric optimization to strategy-centric learning aligned with human cognition. \item We introduce Chain-of-Meta-Thought (CoMT) supervised fine-tuning that focuses on learning abstract problem-solving strategies without problem-specific execution details, and Confidence-Calibrated Reinforcement Learning (CCRL) that incorporates confidence-aware rewards to encourage confidence calibration—being confident when correct and uncertain when making errors, thereby promoting reliable strategy execution. \item Extensive experiments demonstrate that our framework achieves superior performance and generalization compared to baselines, while requiring much fewer computational resources and maintaining compatibility with post-training infrastructure. \end{itemize}